Northwest Regional Branch

 Traveling to the Northwest Regional Branch:

 The Northwest Regional Branch is located on the southern edge of the Western Washington University campus at the corner of 25th Street and Bill McDonald Parkway.

-- From I-5 northbound, take exit 252 (Samish Way), turn left at the stop sign, turn left at the next light, cross over the freeway, turn left at the second light (this is an intersection with a Burger King and a Shell Station on the corners) onto Bill McDonald Parkway.
+- From I-5 northbound, take exit 252 (Samish Way), turn left at the stop sign, turn left at the next light, cross over the freeway, turn left at the second light (this is an intersection with a Wendy’s and a Shell Station on the corners) onto Bill McDonald Parkway.

 - Follow Bill McDonald Parkway up the hill and past the high school (on your left), turn left on first street past the school (25th Street), then immediately turn left into Lot 33G to park.
 The Archives is across the street from the parking lot, located on the corner of 25th and Bill McDonald Parkway.

-Parking- Free parking is provided in University lot 33G on 25th Street across the street from the entrance to the Archives.
-The Archives staff will issue visitor permits at the reception desk.
-Handicap parking is available at the curb in front of the building
+Free parking is provided in the first nine spaces on the left side of University Lot 33G on 25th Street across the street from the entrance to the Archives.
+Handicap parking is available at the curb in front of the building.

 Research & Copy Fee Schedule:

 There is no charge to request and to view these public archival documents; however, certain fees do exist for document copies, photographic reproductions, and for special research services by Archives staff.